boostercloud/booster/docs/README.md

 #### Authorizing operations

 When you have a command or read model whose access is authorized to users with a specific set of roles (see [Authentication and Authorization](#authentication-and-authorization)), you need to use an authorization token when sending queries, mutations or subscriptions to that command or read model.
-See the [Authentication API](#authentication-api) and, more especifically, the [Sign in](#sign-in) section to know how to get a token.
+You can use Authentication Rocket to authorize operations, see its [documentation](https://github.com/boostercloud/rocket-auth-aws-infrastructure) and, more especifically, the [Sign in](https://github.com/boostercloud/rocket-auth-aws-infrastructure#sign-in) section to know how to get a token.

 Once you have a token, the way to send it varies depending on the protocol you are using to send GraphQL operations: